haddocking/haddock3/docs/continuing_runs.md

 ## Restarting a run

-Use the'- restart' flag to restart a HADDOCK3 run.
+Use the'--restart' flag to restart a HADDOCK3 run.
 For example, imagine you start a run:

 ```